-1) MIG welding – best for steel, aluminum, and stainless welds; easy-to-learn; can also gauge thinner materials down to 26-gauge; easy-to-learn process
+- MIG welding: best for steel, aluminum, and stainless welds.
+Easy to learn and can also gauge thinner materials down to 26-gauge.

-2) TIG welding – best for welding thin sections of alloy steel, stainless steel, and other metals such as aluminum, magnesium, and copper alloys; perfect for stronger welds with thicker materials; a little more complex and challenging to master
+- TIG welding: best for welding thin sections of alloy steel, stainless steel, and other metals such as aluminum, magnesium, and copper alloys.
+Perfect for stronger welds with thicker materials and a little more complex and challenging to master.

-3) Stick welding -one of the most popular methods for home-welding; most economical welding method; limited to metals less than 18-gauge, so it’s better for thicker materials; effective for most alloys or joints; also more challenging to learn and master
+- Stick welding: one of the most popular methods for home-welding and the most economical welding method.
+However, it’s limited to metals less than 18-gauge, so it’s better for thicker materials.
+Also, it’s more challenging to learn and master.

 Overall, we recommend purchasing a MIG welder if you’re new to welding and are looking for an easy method to learn that still offers you a variety of projects to try.
-The MIG welders included in our list are the Lincoln Electric K2185-1 Handy MIG Welder, the Hobart 500559 Handler 140 MIG Welder 115V and the Goplus MIG 130 Welder Flux Core Wire Automatic Feed Welding Machine.
+Some additional benefits of MIG welding are:

 - Highest welding speeds possible